 Common colds are self-limiting and resolve within 7-10 days without the use of antibiotics.
-However, some people may develop a secondary bacterial infection.
+However, some people may develop a secondary bacterial infection.2

-The common cold is often confused with flu.
-However, flu is a viral illness that is caused by the influenza virus and has a high mortality and hospitalisation rate.
-Influenza can occur all year round but is seen more often from May through winter.
-Due to the constant evolution of the influenza strains there is a higher fatality rate associated with the virus.
+The common cold is often confused with the flu.
+However, the flu is a viral illness that is caused by the influenza virus and has a high mortality and hospitalization rate.4 Influenza can occur all year round but is seen more from May through